jackmorrison12/personal-site/content/notes/image-registration.md

 Subsequent networks correct mistakes from previous networks

-There was a separate architecture for smaller displacements - the flow field from this was fused with the chained ones with a few conv layers to produce the final output
+There was a <mark>separate architecture for smaller displacements</mark> - the flow field from this was fused with the chained ones with a few conv layers to produce the final output

 Some other alternatives are:

-- Nonrigid image registration using multi-scale 3D CNNs
+- Nonrigid image registration using <mark>multi-scale 3D CNNs</mark>
   - Here, it's trained on synthetic deformations
   - Random deformations allow as many training examples as you want

 ### Unsupervised Learning Approaches

-- Spatial Transformer Networks
+- <mark>Spatial Transformer Networks</mark>
   - There are a NN component you can plug in to produce a vector of parameters of a spatial transformation T
   - It transforms feature maps by applying a spatial transformer transformation that's been learned onto a FM
   - It automatically rectifies the digits (normalises them spatially) as downstream classification benefits from spatially normalised digits
-- End-to-end unsupervised deformable image registration with a CNN
+- <mark>End-to-end unsupervised deformable image registration with a CNN</mark>
   - This takes in a moving and fixed image, with the goal of making them look similar
   - You extract image features with a NCC and use this to predict the transformation parameters,
   - Then the moving image is warped to look similar to the fixed image
   - Then a similarity metric is run and back propagation is done on the CNN
-- An unsupervised learning model for deformable image registration
+- <mark>An unsupervised learning model for deformable image registration</mark>
   - This instead uses a u-net, producing a dense displacement field
   - Then this spatial transform is applied to the moving image
   - Thn the moved image is compared to the fixed one to get the loss function

 These can also be combined with auxiliary information:

-- VoxelMorph: A learning framework for deformable image registration
+- <mark>VoxelMorph:</mark> A learning framework for deformable image registration
   - This is the previous method, but you can incorporate other information such as segmentations
   - These are only needed at train time to help with the loss function
-- Learning conditional deformable templates
+- <mark>Learning conditional deformable templates</mark>
   - This is a generative model with attributes such as the subject's age
   - It can be used for learning atlases
   - It registers scans together to get the 'average brain'

 ### Template Registration

-TeTrIS: Template transformer networks for image segmentation
+<mark>TeTrIS:</mark> Template transformer networks for image segmentation

 - This takes in an image ans a shape prior (e.g. an anatomical segmentation)
 - The goal is to learn how to warp the template map to faithfully segment anatomical structures